Spiritualists' National Union

 In November 2018 the SNU represented Spiritualism for the first time at the National Memorial Service, held at the Cenotaph in Whitehall, London.
-Minister David Bruton joined other faith leaders.
 The SNU's presence built on other efforts in this area, including the obelisk built at the National Memorial Arboretum in Staffordshire which is the focus of its annual Peace Service every July.
 The SNU operates The Arthur Findlay College based at Stansted Hall, Essex, UK.

 History

 The SNU was founded on 18 October 1901 as the Spiritualists' National Union Ltd. In 1916, it campaigned to get government recognition for the religion of spiritualism.